 Radiation Safety personnel will remove radioactive waste from the laboratories.
 The transfer of the waste from the authorized user to the Radiation Safety Office will be documented on a "radioactive waste disposal form" (see attachments).
-For waste pickup call 656-7165, or fax a request to 656-1804.
+Waste pickup should be requested online at

 A. Dry Active Waste (DAW)

 1. This waste classification is made up of normal laboratory waste, such as, paper, plastic, absorbent coverings, towels, empty test tubes and syringes, culture dishes and other glassware.
 DAW may contain no freestanding liquids.

 c.
 Biological tissues or products in quantities sufficient to produce an odor problem